input-output-hk/partner-chains/toolkit/governed-map/README.md

 1. Plutus scripts governing the creation, modification and deletion of entries in the Governed Map, along with the offchain commands necessary to create and submit transactions.
 These scripts determine a single Cardano address where the UTXOs containing the key-value entries are stored.
-2. Inherent data provider, along with its Cardano observability data source, which monitors the key-value store's Cardano address for changes, and emits inherent data with the summary of these changes (inserts, updates, deletions).
+2. Inherent data provider, along with its Cardano observability data source, that monitors the key-value store's Cardano address for changes, and emits inherent data with the summary of these changes (inserts, updates, deletions).
 3. A pallet, which stores the current values of all the mappings and updates them via an inherent whenever a diff inherent data is produced.
-This pallet also exposes hooks for downstream pallets to register for to be notified about changes in the mapped values.
+This pallet also exposes hooks for downstream pallets to register to be notified about changes in the mapped values.

 The general flow of data can be seen in the following diagram: